 Cabs in Siem Reap operate privately and park in the city’s touristy areas.
 Aside from their one-way service, they also offer a full-day tour of more distant attractions.

-Taxis in Siem Reap operate 24 hours a day from Monday to Sunday.
+Taxis in Siem Reap operate 24 hours a day from Monday through Sunday.
 Fare starts at KHR 40, 720.00, PHP 525.02, or USD 10.00.

 Remork